-Comments should be use to explain complicated code.
+Comments should just be used to explain complicated code.
 Clear to understand and obvious code doesn’t need comments.

 The course also discourages the use of comments for version control.
 It’s much better to use Git, Subversion or other systems to get real version control of the source code.

-BTW, one of the jobs of the preprocessor is to strip the source code of comments so the compiler don’t have to bother with them.
+BTW, one of the jobs of the preprocessor is to strip the source code of comments so the compiler doesn’t have to bother with them.

 Lecture 40: The main() function